-Although there may be potential for greater sage-grouse and yellow-billed cuckoo individuals or habitats within one mile of the Project Area, there is no potential for habitats in or adjacent to the Project Area or 0.5--mile upstream and downstream from the Project Area.
+Although there may be potential for greater sage-grouse and yellow-billed cuckoo individuals or habitats within one mile of the Project Area, there is no potential for habitats in or adjacent to the Project Area.
 Although there may be potential for individuals or habitats within one mile of the Project Area, or for individuals to pass through the Project Area, the Project and current or future operations have no potential to impact the species within or outside of the Project Area.
 Therefore surveys for greater sage-grouse and yellow-billed cuckoo are not proposed as a part of the Weber relicensing study plan effort.